keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience2.md

 * The example shows viral genomes isolated in Africa.
 Remember, whenever we see a new branch (shown in yellow) emerging from a vertical line (shown in blue), it means a mutation has occurred.
 Hoover your mouse over the branch to see which nucleotide of the code has mutated.

 * We see that the genomes UG008 and UG014 from Uganda are closer relatives to each other than to 1565_S13 from Ghana.
-We can now speculate that the mutation that gave rise to the branch where UG008 and UG014 belongs has emerged in Uganda.
+We can now speculate that the mutation that gave rise to the yellow branch has emerged in Uganda.

 * However, it is also possible that this mutation has emerged in another country, where it was never sequenced, but introduced to Uganda multiple times.